iamKarthikBK/chromite/docs/source/chromite.rst

 Register File
 -------------

-The decode stage maintains two register files: one for integer and one for floating-point registers.
+The decode stage maintains two individual register files: one for integer and one for floating-point registers.
 Each of which includes 32 registers.
-The integer register file has 2 read ports and 1 write port while the floating-point register file requires 3 read ports and 1 write port.
+The zeroth register of the integer register file is hardwired to zero.
+The integer register file has 2 read ports and 1 write port while the floating-point register file requires 3 read ports and 1 write port for the current set of instructions that are supported.

-When debug support is enabled the register file(s) are provided with an extra read port for the debugger to access the registers directly.

 On reset, 32 cycles are used to individually reset each register to 0.
 During this initialization, phase the decode stage does not accept any new instruction bytes from the IFS.
 The initialization of the floating and register files happen in parallel and thus only 32 cycles are required to initialize both.

+However, if at compile time the `merged_rf` configuration is enabled, then the integer and floating point registers are both maintained as a single 64-entry registerfile, with the top 32 registers allocated for integer and the bottom 32 for floating point.
+During read/write the type of operand/destination register is used to define the MSB bit of the 6-bit index into the merged register file.
+Additionally, in the merged register file scenario, the reset sequences takes 64 cycles instead of 32.

 Operand Fetch
 -------------

-Once the operand indices are available, they are used to fetch the latest value of the operands from the respective register files.
+Once the operand indices are available from the decoder, they are used to fetch the latest value of the operands from the respective register files.
 Based on the operand type fields, the register file values are either used or discarded.
 During simultaneous read-writes to the same register, the register files perform a full-bypass, i.e. the value being written in the current cycle is directly consumed by the instruction during operand fetch.

 Trap Handling
 -------------